fabiomercorio/fabiomercorio.github.io/index.md

 - [Navid Nobani](https://www.linkedin.com/in/navidnobani/), Researcher on XAI, Dept of Statistics and Quantitative Methods at Unimib
 - [Francesco Trentini](https://www.unimib.it/francesco-trentini), PostDoc in Economics at Unimib
 - [Andrea Seveso](https://www.linkedin.com/in/andreaseveso/), PostDoc in NLP, Dept of Statistics and Quantitative Methods at Unimib
-- [Anna Giabelli](https://www.linkedin.com/in/anna-giabelli-42985718b/), PhD Student, Dept of Informatics at Unimib
+- [Anna Giabelli](https://www.linkedin.com/in/anna-giabelli-42985718b/), PhD in Computer Science
-- [Alessandro Castelnovo](https://www.linkedin.com/in/alessandro-castelnovo-66421399/), Industrial PhD Student in XAI for Finance (Intesa San Paolo), Dept of Informatics at Unimib
+- [Alessandro Castelnovo](https://www.linkedin.com/in/alessandro-castelnovo-66421399/), PhD in Computer Science, now at Intesa SanPaolo
 - [Filippo Pallucchini](https://www.linkedin.com/in/filippo-pallucchini-5322b7103/), PhD Student in Big Data Analytics for Business
 - Simone D'Amico, PhD Student in Big Data Analytics for Business
 - Alessia De Santo, PhD Student in Big Data Analytics for Business